aswathyseb/bioinformatics_workflows/chapter1/README.md

-#### Description
+## Chapter1 - Workflows

 Chapter1 gives an overview of different bioinformatics workflows and its comparison.

 Here variant calling is described using different workflows such as Ruffus, Snakemake, and GNU Make.

 All workflows use

 * data in `data` directory
 * reference in `refs` directory